Nicocchi/Yazawa-Nico/README.md

 * Warn
 * clear (up to 100 at a time)
 * Set (Set allows the admin to set guild preferences)

+Using Set to set guild preferences

+`<prefix>set <action> <value>`

+- Prefix is the guild's prefix for the bot
+- Action is the key you want to modify.
+Such as: welcome channel or mod-log channel, etc.
+- Value is the value you want to channel the key.
+Such as: welcome channel to channel ID.

+Example: `!set welcomechannel 3492830498249`

+For a complete list of set commands, view the help command. `<prefix>help`

 ## Build Source Code